pynappo/gsharer/README.md

 - [ ] support authenticating with oauth like sharex does
 - [ ] support requiring sharex files as if they were lua
+- [ ] probably link luajit or higher instead of 5.1

 # Thanks to:

-https://github.com/aarzilli/golua for providing lua support
+https://github.com/aarzilli/golua for providing lua support https://github.com/urfave/cli for the cli framework

 # Plans for fun: